Higher order extension of L\"owner's theory: Operator $k$-tone functions: Acknowledgments

 \section{Acknowledgments}

+U.F.\ and E.R. gratefully acknowledge support by the ANR project OSQPI (ANR-11-BS01-0008).
 The work of F.H. was partially supported by Grant-in-Aid for Scientific Research (C)21540208.
-This work was mostly done when F.H.\ was a CNRS research fellow at the Dept.\ of Mathematics of Universit\'e de Franche-Comt\'e.
+This work was carried out when F.H.\ was a CNRS research fellow in 2010-2011 at the Dept.\ of Mathematics of Universit\'e de Franche-Comt\'e.